-According to ESG Data Book 2019, MC states a combined 669 MW of capacity (equity capacity as of the end of September 2019) in its domestic and overseas coal-fired power plants business.
-However, it also includes three coal-fired thermal power projects in its cogeneration business, which it describes as “decarbonized/low-carbon energy.”
-These should be listed in the coal-fired power plant business and included as part of its equity capacity.
+Other than its domestic and overseas coal-fired power plants business, MC also has three coal-fired thermal power projects in its cogeneration business.
 MC should also consider a detailed coal equity reduction plan that includes these cogeneration projects and is truly aimed at decarbonization.

 |Country||Plant name||Net equity basis (Net)||Fuel|

 |Japan||Mizushima Energy Center||56 MW||Coal|